New Imperialism: Humanitarianism

 One of the biggest motivations behind New Imperialism was the idea of humanitarianism and "civilizing" the "lower" class people in Africa and in other undeveloped places.
-This was a religious motive for many Christian missionaries, in an attempt to save the souls of the "uncivilized" people, and based on the idea that Christians and the people of the United Kingdom were morally superior.
-Most of the missionaries that supported imperialism did so because they felt the only true religion was their own.
-Similarly, Roman Catholic missionaries opposed British missionaries because the British missionaries were Protestant.
-At times, however, imperialism did help the people of the colonies because the missionaries ended up stopping some of the slavery in some areas.
+This was a religious motive for many Christian missionaries, in an attempt to save the souls of the "uncivilized" people, and based on the idea that European Christians were morally superior.
+Most of the missionaries that supported imperialism did so because they felt the only "true" religion was their own.
+Similarly, French, Spanish and Italian Catholic missionaries opposed the Protestant British, German, and American missionaries.
+At times, however, imperialism did help the people of the colonies because the missionaries ended up stopping slavery in some areas.
 Therefore, Europeans claimed that they were only there because they wanted to protect the weaker tribal groups they conquered.
-The missionaries and other leaders suggested that they should stop such practices as cannibalism, child marriage, and other "savage things".
+The missionaries and other leaders suggested that they should stop such "savage" practices as cannibalism, idolatry and child marriage.
 This humanitarian ideal was described in poems such as the White Man's Burden and other literature.

-Often, the humanitarianism was sincere, but with misguided choices.
+In many instances, the humanitarianism was sincere, but often with misguided choices.
 Although some imperialists were trying to be sincere with the notion of humanitarianism, at times their choices might not have been best for the areas they were conquering and the natives living there.
+As a result, some modern historical revisionists have suggested that new imperialism was driven more by the idea of racial and cultural supremacism, and that claims of "humanitarianism" were either insincere or used as pretexts for territorial expansion.

 Dutch Ethical Policy

 The Dutch Ethical Policy was the dominant reformist and liberal political character of colonial policy in the Dutch East Indies during the 20th century.
-In 1901, the Dutch Queen Wilhelmina announced that the Netherlands accepted an ethical responsibility for the welfare of their colonial subjects.
+In 1901, the Dutch Queen Wilhelmina announced that the Netherlands accepted an ethical responsibility for the welfare of their colonial subjects despite clearly being discriminatory towards the oppressed colonised peoples.
 This announcement was a sharp contrast with the former official doctrine that Indonesia was mainly a wingewest (region for making profit).
-It marked the start of modern development policy, implemented and practised by Alexander Willem Frederik Idenburg, whereas other colonial powers usually talked of a civilizing mission, which mainly involved spreading their culture to colonized peoples.
+It marked the start of modern development policy, implemented and practised by Alexander Willem Frederik Idenburg, whereas other colonial powers usually talked of a civilizing mission, which mainly involved spreading their culture to colonized peoples and expanding their culture.

 The Dutch Ethical Policy (Dutch: Ethische Politiek) emphasised improvement in material living conditions.
 The policy suffered, however, from serious underfunding, inflated expectations and lack of acceptance in the Dutch colonial establishment, and it had largely ceased to exist by the onset of the Great Depression in 1929.
 It did however create an educated indigenous elite able to articulate and eventually establish independence from the Netherlands.